guzzle/guzzle/docs/quickstart.rst

     $json = $response->json();
     var_dump($json[0]['repository']);

+Guzzle internally uses PHP's ``json_decode()`` function to parse responses.
 If Guzzle is unable to parse the JSON response body, then a ``GuzzleHttp\Exception\ParseException`` is thrown.

 XML Responses
 ~~~~~~~~~~~~~

+You can use a response's ``xml()`` method to more easily work with responses
-There's a built-in XML parser that can be used when working with XML data.
+that contain XML data.

 .. code-block:: php